The First Study

 - "I get off-task and forget about homework."

-Part 2: Overview
+Part 2: Classroom Observation Study

 In order to participate, teachers needed to teach students in grades 1-5 and commit to using Revibe with at least one student for a period of two weeks.
-Of the eligible and selected participants, 26 teachers participated (Mage = 36 years; 25 female; 88.5% Caucasian, 3.8% African American, and 7.7% declined to report race/ethnicity; 1-16+ years of experience, with the average participant reporting about 10 years of experience).
-After consenting to participate, four teachers attrited from the study (two reported personal events that prevented them from having the time to participate and two were unable to receive parent consent).
+Of the eligible and selected participants, 26 teachers participated (Mage = 36 years; 25 female; 88.5% Caucasian, 3.8% African American, and 7.7% declined to report race/ethnicity; 1-16+ years of experience, with the average participant reporting approximately 10 years of experience).
+After consenting to participate, four teachers withdrew from the study (two reported personal events that prevented them from having the time to participate and two were unable to receive parent consent).
 Teachers were asked to identify at least one student to participate in the study with them.
-In order to participate, students needed to be enrolled at a participating school, in grades 1-5, and have parental permission to participate.
-29 students participated (Mage = 9 years; 23 boys; two 1st graders; eight 3rd graders; six 4th graders; thirteen 5th graders; 56.7% identified with ADHD diagnosis; 46.7% on medication; 56.7% Caucasian, 23.3% African American, 10% more than one race, 3.3% American Indian or Alaska Native, and 3.3% declined to report race/ethnicity).
+To participate, students needed to be enrolled at a participating school, in grades 1-5, and have parental permission to participate.
+29 students participated (Mage = 9 years; 23 boys; two 1st graders; eight 3rd graders; six 4th graders; thirteen 5th graders; 56.7% had a parent-reported ADHD diagnosis; 46.7% on medication; 56.7% Caucasian, 23.3% African American, 10% more than one race, 3.3% American Indian or Alaska Native, and 3.3% declined to report race/ethnicity).
 To ensure that responses were not reflective of practices and policies of one school or type of school, five different schools in NC participated (two charter, two public, one alternative educational program).

 During the trial, students received personalized prompts over the course of their school day and self-recorded on-task vs. off-task behavior by tapping the device screen (2x or 1x, respectively).
 The software tracked the timing and number of prompts, self-recorded data, and activity sensor data.
 At the end of the trial, students provided qualitative comments and quantitative ratings on a Likert-scale in the following areas: a) comfort, b) attractive, c) distracting, d) stigmatizing to wear, e) ease of use, f) clarity of prompts, g) value for self-monitoring, h) useful for helping stay on task, i) would want to continue to use in school, and j) would want to use for homework at home.